 Arcadia, Sarasota, Ruskin, Brandon Animal Rescue Coalition, 1408 State St,, Sarasota, FL 34236 www.arcsarasota.org e-mail: [email protected] Toll free 888-680-7387 941-957-1955 low cost 941-358-6204.
 There are several low cost spay and neuter clinics for dogs and cats throughout the county.
 Call or go to the website to apply for services.

-This program is expected to help reduce the number of dogs and cats the humane society will have to take in.
+This program helped reduce the number of dogs and cats the humane society had to take in.
 Please join the Langlade County Humane Society for as little as $10 a year, and attend the monthly board meetings.